 Develop a communications plan

 Once a budget has been established, begin by planning advertising not just for paid media, but through social media such as Facebook, Twitter and Instagram—and make sure someone thoroughly knowledgeable is running them and a well-constructed campaign website that is kept up-to-date.
+According to Website Tigers, internet marketing can truly change a political campaign.
 Ensure supporters can have information e-mailed to them.

 On the non-digital side, put together brochures and press kits from this company, designate someone to handle press releases, and make sure that everything that comes from the campaign office has been run through spell check and vetted by at least two people.
 Professionalism wins votes.

 Know what your candidate is entitled to